oscc-ip/uart/doc/datasheet.md

 ## Datasheet

 ### Overview
-The `uart()` IP is a fully parameterised soft IP recording the SoC architecture and ASIC backend informations.
+The `uart(universal asynchronous receiver transmitter)` IP is a fully parameterised soft IP to implement one of the most common asynchronous protocols.
 The IP features an APB4 slave interface, fully compliant with the AMBA APB Protocol Specification v2.0.

 ### Feature
 * Single wire half duplex mode